boscore/ibc_contracts/TROUBLESHOOTING.md

 relay A needs to get blockroot_merkle of block 10000, but on ordinary nodes, only blockroot_merkle of blocks in forkdb can be obtained, so ibc_plugin uses the block's extension to record blockroot_merkle for some blocks.
-If in the process of using IBC, for some reason, relay A failed to obtain blockroot_merkle of block 10000, then the subsequent cross-chain behavior can not be carried out.
+If in the process of using IBC, if for some reason, such as the administrator change a normal fullnode to a relay node at header_num greater then 10000, relay A may failed to obtain blockroot_merkle of block 10000, then the subsequent cross-chain behavior can not be carried out.

 Restoration: